GrupoDiana/BRT-Documentation/docs/osc/resources.md

 `spatialResolution`: This parameter indicates the interpolation step in the horizontal plane of zero elevation.
 To learn more about the interpolation mechanism, please refer to [BRT grids]().

 The loaded BRIR can be windowed.
 For this purpose, a fade-in and fade-out mechanism has been enabled using raised-cosines.
-The parameter `fadeInWindowThreshold` indicates the midpoint (50%) of the rising slope of the window, in seconds, the `fadeInWindowRisetime` indicates the rising time, also in seconds.
-Analogously, the parameter `fadeOutWindowThreshold` indicates the midpoint (50%) of the falling slope of the window, and `fadeOutWindowFalltime` indicates the falling time, all in seconds.
+The parameter `fadeInBegin` indicates the midpoint (50%) of the rising slope of the window, in seconds, the `risetime` indicates the rising time, also in seconds.
+Analogously, the parameter `fadeOutCutoff` indicates the midpoint (50%) of the falling slope of the window, and `fallTime` indicates the falling time, all in seconds.

 #### Return